briatte/congres-afsp/DATA.md

   - All instances of `État` (the State) are accentuated.
 - `notes` – Notes, in French, when available (e.g. to indicate the panel was postponed).

 The data were manually extracted from the relevant [AFSP Web pages](http://www.afsp.info/congres/editions-precedentes/).
-A handful of panels listed in the file have no participants listed in [`edges.csv`][data-edges], for various reasons (e.g. the panel was cancelled or postponed, the panel is a PhD workshop with no attendees list).
+A handful of panels listed in the file have no participants listed in [`edges.csv`][data-edges], for various reasons (e.g. the panel was cancelled or postponed, the panel is a PhD workshop with no participants list).

 This file contains slightly better formatted panel titles than those collected during data preparation, and should therefore be preferred when requesting that information.
 The information contained in the `notes` column are exclusive to that file.